 Children who are ‘looked after’ are considered to be either ‘looked after at home’ (living with a parent in the regular place of residence), or looked after away from home (living with carers provided, or financially supported, by the local authority).

-There are just under 16,000 looked after children in Scotland, ranging from 0 to 21 years of age.
+There are just under 15,000 looked after children in Scotland.
 And the latest statistics tell us that the number of girls and boys are roughly the same.

 Looked after children and young people are among the most disadvantaged children in society.
 The specific reasons why a child becomes looked after varies.
 But in every case children will have been through a traumatic or difficult life experience which can result in instability, distress, poor emotional and physical health, or lack of social and educational development.
 Overall, looked after children do not enjoy the same positive advantages, experiences and outcomes as other children.
 These are children in need of society's most conscientious support and understanding.